liuyangly25/Advanced_Lane_Line/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (cell 4 in `line.ipynb` and a function called "pipeline()").
+I used a combination of color and gradient thresholds to generate a binary image (cell 4 in `line.ipynb` and a function called "final_filter()").
 Here's an example of my output for this step.

+For yellow line, I created a Lab color space filter with threshold 170 - 255.
+For white line, I created a LUV color space filter with threshold 215 - 255.
+Then I combined these two filters using 'or' operation and then combined gradient filter using 'and'.

 ![alt text][image3]